 In PY 2015, Los Angeles County launched a regional, multijurisdictional homeless initiative coordinated by the office of its Chief Executive Officer.
 This initiative focused on, among other things, ensuring that homeless individuals and families are effectively engaged, assessed, referred, and served by the mutiplicity of jurisdictions and public and private service providers involved.
-The City of Carson continued as an active participant in the planning and strategizing efforts of the County Homeless Initiative during PY 2017 (including securing a \$50,000 grant from the County, which it used to develop a comprehensive plan on homelessness that was adopted by City Council in July of 2018).
-Implementation details for this homelessness plan are still being worked out (complicated by the current COVID-19 pandemic), but existing efforts have combined to effect a reduction in Carson homeless from 326 as measured by LAHSA's 2019 homeless count to 158 (as indicated by results from the 2020 count).
-LAHSA did not conduct a 2021 homeless count due to the COVID-19 pandemic.
+The City of Carson continued as an active participant in the planning and strategizing efforts of the County Homeless Initiative during PY 2017 (including securing a \$50,000 grant from the County, which it used to develop a comprehensive plan on homelessness that was adopted by City Council in July 2018).
+Implementation of this homelessness plan is still being worked out (complicated by the current COVID-19 pandemic), but existing efforts have combined to effect a reduction in Carson homeless from 326 as measured by LAHSA's 2019 homeless count to 158 (as indicated by results from the 2020 count).
+LAHSA did not conduct a 2021 homeless count due to the COVID-19 pandemic, and results from the January 2022 count were not available as f the writing of this draft.